IBM’s 8-bit AI training technique is up to 4 times faster while retaining accuracy

 The paper’s authors propose in-memory computing as an alternative to traditional memory, which performs the dual role of storing data and processing it.
 That architectural tweak alone can reduce energy usage by 90 percent or more, and additional performance gains come from phase-change memory (PCM), which has a conductance that can be modified with electrical pulses.
 This property enables it to perform calculations, and researchers’ — projected PCM (Proj-PCM) — renders PCM largely immune to variations in conductance, allowing it to achieve much higher precision than previously possible.

-“The improved precision achieved by our research team indicates in-memory computing may be able to achieve high-performance deep learning in low-power environments, such as IoT and edge applications,” Wesler wrote.
+“The improved precision achieved by our research team indicates in-memory computing may be able to achieve high-performance deep learning in low-power environments, such as IoT and edge applications,” Welser wrote.
 “As with our digital accelerators, our analog chips are designed to scale for AI training and inferencing across visual, speech, and text datasets and extending to emerging broad AI.”